anmelus/Neural-Network-Competition-Proj/README.md

 ## Conclusion

-I worked with Radek Pudelko https://github.com/RadekPudelko on this project and we ended up getting 3rd place with an f1 score of about ~92% on the final test set.
+I worked with Radek Pudelko https://github.com/RadekPudelko on this project with Team 29 and we ended up getting 3rd place with an f1 score of about ~92% on the final test set.
 On our own validation sets we hit scores of ~95%.
+Pretty good for a 2-man team!